Last Updated on

 I also highly recommend the Marais Paris Food Tour from The Tour Guy.
 Champagne, falafel, crepes, delicious cheeses and a sit-down French dinner to top it all off: this is an excellent introduction to all the Marais has to offer.
 Book here now to get 5% off.

 The Tour Guy also has a high-end food tour for the dedicated gourmets among you, that includes cocktails, a meal at a Michelin-starred restaurant, caviar and other delicacies.
 This one’s perfect for a special occasion like an anniversary.
-Book here and get 5% off your tour.
+Book here now.